-There are two assessment tasks in the TOK course: an essay and a presentation.
+There are two assessment tasks in the TOK course: an essay and a presentation that will be replaced with a TOK Exhibition.
+From 2022.
 The essay is externally assessed by the IB and must be on any one of the six prescribed titles issued by the IB for each examination session.
 The maximum word limit for the essay is 1,600 words.